Green Dot Corporation (GDOT) and the Battle of Fundamentals vs. Technicals

 Needham gave a rating of “Buy” to GDOT, setting the target price at $40 in the report published on May 12th of the previous year.

-Volatility was left at 4.44%, however, over the last 30 days, the volatility rate increased by 3.95%, as shares sank -2.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.96% upper at present.
+Volatility was left at 4.35%, however, over the last 30 days, the volatility rate increased by 3.56%, as shares sank -4.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.26% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GDOT starting from Osher Jeffrey, who sale 13,500 shares at the price of $61.04 back on Jan 08.
-After this action, Osher Jeffrey now owns 115,497 shares of Green Dot Corporation, valued at $824,040 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GDOT starting from Lockwood Kristina S, who sale 529 shares at the price of $55.25 back on Jan 14.
+After this action, Lockwood Kristina S now owns 9,694 shares of Green Dot Corporation, valued at $29,225 using the latest closing price.

 Stock Fundamentals for GDOT